MetPX/sarracenia/docs/source/Explanation/DuplicateSuppression.rst

     flowcb_prepend sarracenia.flowcb.nodupe.data.Data

 overrides the standard duplicate suppression key generation to include only the data checksum.
-The *flowcb_prepend* directive is to insert this callback's calles they happen before the built-in duplicate suppression is run.
-This module adjusts the path field that the standard duplicateion suppression field uses.
+This module adjusts the *path* field that the standard duplicateion suppression field uses.
+The *flowcb_prepend* directive ensures that it is called before the built-in duplicate suppression.

 products that are the same should have identical checksums, regardless of path.
 Used when multiple sources produce the same product.
 (Note: all zero-length files are identical,